Esylus/Coding-Standards/1_ReviewStandards.md

 * Code reviews are an opportunity to share knowledge and make informed engineering decisions.
 * The wise code reviewer will pick their battles and not try to attack all aspects of an authors code in a single review.
-* Each review, the reviewer should strive to raise the level of the authors code a single grade level. ex. from a D grade to a C grade.
+* Each review, the reviewer should strive to raise the level of the authors code a single grade. ex. from a D grade to a C grade.
-* Raising the level from a D to an A+ will happen incrementally over several reviews and relies on rapport and trust between co-workers.
+* Raising the level from a D to an A+ happens incrementally over many reviews and relies on rapport / trust between co-workers.
 * The reviewer should prioritize creating a positive, beneficial code review experience for the author.
 * The author should approach the review as an opportunity to learn something and always keep an open mind.
-* A good code reviewer not only finds bugs but provides conscientious feedback to help fellow teammates improve.
 * Code reviews shares knowledge across the team and allows other developers to become familiar with your work.

 ## 2. Code Review Procedure

-1. An author believes a specific changelist is finished, has gone through the author checklist and they are ready to move it forwards to the repository.
+1. An author believes a specific changelist is finished, has gone through the author checklist and they are ready to review.
 2. The author initiates a code review request and selects / is assigned a reviewer (or two reviewers? - managements call).
 3. Reviewer reviews the submitted changelist according to the established Reviewer Checklist.
-4. If reviewer finds issue that needs addressing, he writes a note about it, then rereads the note to ensure it is worded in a clear, non-accusatory way.
+4. If reviewer finds an issue, he writes a note, then rereads the note to ensure it is worded in a clear, non-accusatory way.
 5. Author reads the note, modifies the change list and resubmits to the reviewer who ensures changes were implemented correctly.
-6. Reviewer verifies that the author has addressed the note properly and when satisfied, signs off on the changelist (LGTM) and code is pulled into codebase.
+6. Reviewer verifies that the author has addressed the note properly then signs off on the changelist (LGTM).
+7. Code is pulled into codebase.

 ## 3. itGroove Style Guide / Coding Standards

 * It is non-productive to argue about different style preferences as there is no ultimate correct way to write code.
 * An itGroove style guide has been created to maximize code readability and maintainability.
-* If there is a style conflict, refer to the itGroove style guide.
+* If there is a style conflict, refer to the style guide.
 If the guide doesn't cover the issue, it's not worth arguing over.
 * In order to modify the style guide, a submission has to be sent to the GitHub which will be reviewed by management.

 ## 4. Authors Responsibilities